FedericoPecora/meta-csp-framework/README.md

 # The Meta-CSP Framework
-a Java API for meta-constraint reasoning
+A Java API for meta-constraint reasoning

 ## What is meta-constarint reasoning?
 Constraint Satisfaction Problems (CSP) consist of a finite set of variables, each associated with a finite domain, and a set of constraints which restrict simultaneous assignments to variables.
 A Meta-CSP is CSP formulation of a combinatorial problem which builds on lower-level CSPs.